USS Bucyrus Victory: Danger from air attack

 She pulled into Kerama Retto again on 3 May and resumed the work of distributing ammunition among the assembled ships.
 Bucyrus Victory's second tour of duty at Kerama Retto lasted a fortnight; and, once again, Japanese aviators contributed all they could in the way of complications to her efforts.
 Those nuisances, however, did not prevent Bucyrus Victory from accomplishing her mission.

 On 17 May, she emerged unscathed from the anchorage and rejoined Task Group 50.8 in the holding area 24 hours steaming time to the east of Okinawa.
 A few days thereafter, the ersatz ammunition ship headed back to Ulithi.
 She remained at Ulithi until 4 June at which time she got underway for the Philippine Islands.
 From mid-June to late September, Bucyrus Victory lay at anchor in San Pedro Bay off Leyte receiving and storing ammunition.

 Supporting occupation forces

 After the Japanese capitulation, her mission changed to one of providing support for the occupation forces in the Far East.
 She departed Leyte on 26 September and arrived in Buckner Bay, Okinawa, on 4 October.
 The ship provided support for the occupation forces for about five weeks.

 Post-war decommissioning and career

 On 16 November, she headed back to the United States for inactivation and arrived back on the U.S. West Coast early in December.
 Following inactivation overhaul, Bucyrus Victory was placed out of commission at San Francisco on 24 April 1946.
 That same day, she was transferred to the U.S. Maritime Commission's War Shipping Administration for disposal.
 Her name was struck from the Navy list on 8 May 1946.
+Merchant service: Prudential Steamship Corporation, 1946; Isthmian Steamship Company in 1947; Mississippi Shipping Company in 1948–1950; Pacific Far East Line in 1951; Waterman Steamship Corporation in 1953; J.J.
+Tennant Company in 1966; W.R.
+Chamberlyn & Company in 1968 and American President Lines in 1968.
 In August 1969 she was placed in the Pacific Reserve Fleet, Long Beach and sold for scrapping the same year.